 When you delete a file from your computer, it doesn’t simply disappear from existence—at least, not right away.
 Even if you immediately empty the Recycle Bin or Trash folder, all your deletion does is earmark the space that file takes up on your hard drive as vacant.
-Until another file or application comes along to make use of that room, the old data will remain.
+Until another file or application makes use of that room, the old data will remain.
 This is why specialized programs can often recover deleted files for you.

 But recovery isn’t always a priority.
-If you want to securely delete sensitive files, or you’re selling your old computer to another person, you need to make sure that no clever software will ever be able to bring your old files back from the dead.
-Follow this guide to make sure unwanted files disappear from your computer, tablet, or phone forever, beyond the reach of even the most determined data forensics team.
+If you want to securely erase sensitive files, or you’re selling your device to another person, you’ll need to know how to permanently delete files from your computer, tablet, or phone.
+That way, no clever software will ever be able to bring your old files back from the dead.
+Follow this guide to make sure unwanted files disappear forever, beyond the reach of even the most determined data forensics team.
 Just make sure you really want to permanently erase the data before you start.

-No matter what type of computer you’re using, your first move should be to delete the file from File Explorer in Windows or Finder in macOS.
+If you’re on a computer, your first move should be to delete the file from File Explorer in Windows or Finder in macOS.
 Then clear out whichever undelete tool your operating system uses—either the Recycle Bin or the Trash folder.
 That’s where most people would stop and move on to another task, leaving their data vulnerable.
 But you’re not most people.

 If you’re using an older desktop computer or laptop, it probably has a traditional mechanical hard drive, also called an HDD.
 If you’re unsure, a quick glance at the specs should tell you one way or another.
 Data on these drives is stored close together, which makes the information easier to recover.